I'm deeply confused. What are you talking about?

 "We are outgunned," admitted Hany Farid, a digital-forensics expert from the University of California last week.
 "The number of people working on the video-synthesis side, as opposed to the detector side, is 100 to 1."
 Last year in central Africa, a deepfake video of Gabon's long-unseen President Ali Bongo sparked a coup.
 And former president Barack Obama told a Canadian audience last month: "People can duplicate me speaking and saying anything... and it's a complete fabrication".
 But many of these deepfake attacks target women, as this devastating story of journalist Rana Ayyub reveals.

 Come.
 On.
 We need that deepfake detector software pronto.
 Though probably not for David Beckham.
 Watch him here speaking nine languages.
-As if.

 Facebook, without which deepfakes would be worthless, was not scheduled to send anybody to participate in the Intelligence Committee's hearings.
 Probably too busy peddling their own truths.